Mortimer333/Dito/documentation/ACTIONS/FOR.md

 <p>1 : 2</p>
 <p>2 : </p>
 ```
-Notice that we are missing value for the additional loop and script sets `$value` to `null`.
+Notice that we are missing value for the additional loop because script sets `$value` to `null`.
 We can fix it with the
 another action.

 ### `@def-min`

-To this `action` we can pass the default value which will be injected into `$value` when for will start doing additional
+To this `action` we can pass the default value which will be injected into `$value` when `for` will start doing additional
 loops to reach the bare minimum:
 ```html
 <p @for="['1', '2']" @min="3" @def-min="'default'">{{ $key }} : {{ $value }}</p>